How to install Django¶

 If you plan to use Django’s database API functionality, you’ll need to make sure a database server is running.
 Django supports many different database servers and is officially supported with PostgreSQL, MySQL, Oracle and SQLite.

 If you are developing a simple project or something you don’t plan to deploy in a production environment, SQLite is generally the simplest option as it doesn’t require running a separate server.
-However, SQLite has many differences from other databases, so if you are working on something substantial, it’s recommended to develop with the same database as you plan on using in production.
+However, SQLite has many differences from other databases, so if you are working on something substantial, it’s recommended to develop with the same database that you plan on using in production.

 In addition to the officially supported databases, there are backends provided by 3rd parties that allow you to use other databases with Django.